tutorial-do/technical_test_Go/README.md

-# technical test in Golang and Vue
+# Technical test in Golang and Vue
 technical test in Golang for a recruiting process

 <img width="200" alt="ClientTracker" src="https://user-images.githubusercontent.com/53787841/100001129-a7483580-2d90-11eb-8274-6fcbdd062ec4.png">